em-cultuur/adrez-mapper/README.md

 - campaign - find the type of campaign
 - campaignGroup - defines the group used in the campaign
+- campaignAction - defines the action of the campaign contact
 - campaignCode - translates the type to the codeId
 - campaignContact - translate the type in campaign-to-contact